Teekeks/DisTee.py/README.md

 ## Please note that this library is not intended for public usage!
-**This library only contains the parts of the Discord API that I need for my personal projects and breaking changes can and will occur without any notice.** if you still insist on using it despite these warnings, you can do so using this:
+**This library only contains the parts of the Discord API that I need for my personal projects and breaking changes can and will occur without any notice.**
+If you still insist on using it despite these warnings, you can do so using this:

 ```py